Siren (TV series): Broadcast

 In the United Kingdom, the first season premiered on SyFy on May 3, 2018.
 The following year, the second season premiered on February 14, 2019.

 Reception

-Critical reception
+Critical response

 On the review aggregator website Rotten Tomatoes, the first season holds an approval rating of 95% based on 20 reviews, with an average rating of 8.0/10.
 The website's critical consensus reads, "Siren turns traditional lore on its tail with a unique, well-paced show that presents dangerous, violent mythical creatures in a surprisingly empathetic and exciting light."